 Lenin Trial Print 402

-Lenin Trial Print 402 as Part of Andy Warhol’s Larger Body of Work
+Lenin Trial Print 402 by Andy Warhol as Part of a Larger Body of Work

 Warhol demonstrates the diversity of his subject matters as he reaches out beyond the realm of Hollywood celebrities, socialites, rock stars and wildly popular household items and explores a more daring subject — politics.
 By doing so, we are confronted with an ambiguously conflicting thought: Did Warhol choose a political figure as his focus to bring depth to his portfolio of motifs, or did he take the depth out of politics by choosing this subject matter to exist next to the ubiquitous images of soup cans, dollar signs and flowers?